 Immigration requirements for stays shorter than 90 days

-All visitors should read over the immigration requirements well in advance (at least 2 months) of travel to ensure they have all necessary documentation.
+Additional documentation might also be required.
 The information here is correct to the best of our knowledge at the time of writing, but users should confirm with their nearest French consulate.

 Groups: Classes and conferences

 For non-EU students and conference participants, your lead professor or conference organizer will require the following information from you:

 - Date of birth

 - Place of birth

 - Arrival date

 - A scanned copy of your passport (under 2 MB)